 Reasons an Auto Insurer May Drop You in Indiana

-First of all, it’s important to understand the difference between a cancellation and a non-renewal of an auto insurance policy.
+It’s important to understand the difference between a cancellation and a non-renewal of an Indiana auto insurance policy.
 A cancellation means you are being dropped before the end of the policy payment.
 This usually only happens when you fail to pay your premium or it is discovered that you misrepresented the facts on your initial application.
-In most situations, policies are left untouched until the end of the policy period and then they are not renewed.
+In most situations, policies are left untouched until the end of the policy period, and then they are not renewed.
 Insurance companies refuse to renew policies for the following reasons:

 - Bad driving record.
 If you rack up traffic violations, your insurer may decide you are too great a risk and deny your policy renewal.

 - DUI conviction.
 Even on a first offense, insurance companies consider DUIs to be a major risk.

 - Delinquent premium payments.
 If you frequently made policy payments late, you may be denied renewal.
 If you don’t pay at all, your policy could be canceled.

 - Fraudulent claims.
 Often grounds for cancellation, making fraudulent claims is definitely a reason for the non-renewal of your policy.

 - Too many at-fault claims.
 If you were found to be at fault for more than two accidents in a three-year period, you will likely be dropped as being too much of a risk.